If you are here, you’ve probably deleted an Outlook email or attached file. No worries, we’ll show you how to recover

 As you can see, the native Office 365 recovery options are quite limited and somewhat inconvenient, and the risk of data loss remains.
 That’s why you should consider protecting your data in advance.
 You’ll save your time and nerves.
 Moreover, you’ll ensure that your items are never gone.

 Make Recovery Fast and Reliable with Spinbackup

 We all need to recover deleted items, sooner or later.
-Also, you might need to recover deleted folder in Outlook, not just one item.
+Also, you might need to recover deleted folder in Microsoft Outlook, not just one item.
 Because native Office 365 recovery tools have flaws, you need a reliable third-party cloud service that will make sure your data is always protected.

 Spinbackup is one of the best Office 365 Backup & Recovery solutions.
 This product will allow you to backup your Outlook and Onedrive items including Calendars and Contacts.
 Your backup data will be stored in the cloud of your choice (Amazon AWS or Google’s GCP), and you can recover your items in just a few clicks at any time.